-Elon Musk’s SpaceX lands Starship spacecraft for the first time
+Elon Musk’s SpaceX lands Starship spacecraft in first full successful test flight

 SpaceX also flew its third group of astronauts to the International Space Station late last month, and on Sunday it returned four astronauts from the orbiting laboratory in its Dragon spacecraft.

-Musk, who is set to host “Saturday Night Live” on Saturday, is focused on Starship, a fully reusable system that he is planning to use to take people to the moon and Mars.
+Musk, who is set to host “Saturday Night Live” this weekend, is focused on Starship, a fully reusable system that he is planning to use to take people to the moon and Mars.
 The Starship prototypes SpaceX has been testing at its facility in Boca Chica, Texas, would serve as the second stage of the rocket and be hoisted to orbit by what SpaceX calls the Super Heavy booster.
 Combined, the stainless steel booster and the spacecraft would be nearly 560 feet tall, larger than the Saturn V rocket that flew the Apollo astronauts to the moon.

 While Musk’s ultimate goal is to use Starship to send people to Mars, he recently said that “it’s a great honor to be chosen by NASA to return people to the moon.
 It's been now almost half a century since humans were last on the moon.
 That's too long.
 We need to get back there and have … a permanently occupied based on the moon.”